iluwatar/java-design-patterns/dynamic-proxy/README.md

 }
 ```

-Definition of the AlbumService interface.
+Declaration of the AlbumService interface.
 Annotations were used to provide additional information such as: http method (Get, Post, Put, Delete), endpoint's url, path parameters, body parameters, among others.

 ```java
 public interface AlbumService {